Terror of the Zygons

 Terror of the Zygons is the first serial of the thirteenth season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts on BBC1 from 30 August to 20 September 1975.
 The serial was written by Robert Banks Stewart and directed by Douglas Camfield.

-The serial stars Tom Baker as the Fourth Doctor alongside Elizabeth Sladen and Ian Marter as companions Sarah Jane Smith and Harry Sullivan, with the episode featuring Marter's and Nicholas Courtney's (as Brigadier Lethbridge-Stewart) final regular appearances.
+The serial stars Tom Baker as the Fourth Doctor alongside Elisabeth Sladen and Ian Marter as companions Sarah Jane Smith and Harry Sullivan, with the episode featuring Marter's and Nicholas Courtney's (as Brigadier Lethbridge-Stewart) final regular appearances.
 The serial is the first appearance of the Zygons, and is set in and around Loch Ness and in London.
 In the serial, the alien shapeshifters the Zygons plot to use their cyborg sea monster the Skarasen to take over the Earth, after they discover their home planet was destroyed.

-The serial received a novelisation written by Terrance Dicks, and several DVD releases.
+The serial received a novelisation written by Terrance Dicks and several physical media releases.
 Terror of the Zygons was met with generally positive reviews.
 The episode's soundtrack, composed by Geoffrey Burgon, was released on 24 January 2000.